 For photographs and logos (in different forms or sizes) to be used in programs of concerts or info for the press etc. see Presseinfo [pressinfo].

-Below you can look at a biography of the Chorus Viennensis as well as of Alexander Jost, the current conductor.
+Below you can look at a biography of the Chorus Viennensis as well as of Michael Schneider, the current conductor.

 For further information please contact:

 mobile +43 664 648 85 73 [Armin Radlherr]